maver01/find-the-dog-processing-service-1/README.md

 ## Understand the code

-- image_processor: The module that handles the custom processing.
-- kafka_consumer: The module that handles reading from the first kafka stream and publishing to the second kafka stream.
+- kafka_module: The module that handles reading from the first kafka stream and publishing to the second kafka stream, and it's configuration.
+- processing_module: The module that handles the processing of the image.
+- processing_service.py: The module to run, that reads messages, processes them, and write them to the second kafka topic.

 ## Run the code

 Assuming python and poetry are installed, run:

 ```
-poetry run python kafka_consumer.py
+poetry run python processing_service.py
 ```